FasterXML/jackson/jackson3/MIGRATING_TO_JACKSON_3.md

     - Javadocs in Jackson `2.20` updated to indicate new names where available (incomplete: PRs welcome for more!)
 4. Changes to Default Configuration Settings (esp. various XxxFeatures)
     - See [JSTEP-2](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-2) for rationale, the set of changes made
-5. Immutability: `ObjectMapper` and `JsonFactory` are fully immutable in 3.x: instances are constructed using Builder pattern
+5. Immutability of `ObjectMapper`, `JsonFactory`
-   - (instantiation of "vanilla" `ObjectMapper` is left, so `new ObjectMapper()` can still be used if default settings are fine)
+    - `ObjectMapper` and `JsonFactory` (and their sub-types) are fully immutable in 3.x: instances to be  constructed using Builder pattern
 6. Unchecked exceptions: all Jackson exceptions now `RuntimeException`s (unchecked)
     - [JSTEP-2](https://github.com/FasterXML/jackson-future-ideas/wiki/JSTEP-2)  explains rationale, changes
     - Base exception (`JsonProcessingException` in 2.x, renamed as `JacksonException`) now extends `RuntimeException` and NOT `IOException` (like 2.x did)